 When most people think of fishing, they think of grabbing their tackle box and a pole and going out for the afternoon.
 Now, in order fish in Ontario, you need a license.
 This license consists of an Outdoors Card, which can be requested by filling out an application form that is mailed to you from the Outdoors Card Center.
 Your Outdoors Card is good for three years, but you must have a fishing license tag on the back of the plastic outdoors card in order to have a valid fishing license.
 However, if you are under the age of 18, you do not need a fishing license.

 If fishing is not the sport for you maybe boating is!
-Motorized watercrafts, manually propelled watercrafts, and speedboats are all welcome, though; speedboats have to stay 30 metres from the shoreline.
-Why not enjoy a long paddle in your canoe or kayak or possibly partake in some wind-surfing!
+Motorized watercraft, manually propelled watercraft, and speedboats are all welcome, though; speedboats have to stay 30 meters from the shoreline.
+Why not enjoy a long paddle in your canoe or kayak or possibly partake in some windsurfing!